kahunacohen/real-world-fp/README.md

 | Doe        | John       |  97234.76
 | Jane       | Mary       | 151928.21

-Here's a typical impure, procedural, object-oriented approach.
+Here's a typical approach.
 Granted in real-life we'd probably use a CSV parsing library, but you get the drift.
-For now the class just writes a CSV file, but imagine while we evolve this code it does other things, including reading and writing internal state:
+We'll write a class with a `write` method that creates the CSV file given a path to the JSON data:

 ```js
 const fs = require("fs");